brianpepin/lpm/README.md

 The board must be calibrated before use.
 This can be done through the menu.
 Connect a stable voltage source to the sensor input (11.5 volts maximum) and enter the calibration menu.
 This will display six digits (###.###), and represents the laser power level at that voltage for the sensor you plan to use.
 Use the D-Pad to adjust the digits and click down to accept.

 ### Usage
 Clicking down on the D-Pad turns the unit on.
 There is an automatic sleep of 10 minutes of inactivity.
 Sleep is disabled during logging.
 Pressing right, left, select or on the D-Pad enters the menu.
 From here you can zero the max and averages, configure logging cadence or view the log if it exists.
 There are also two short-cuts:  down zeros the max and averages and up starts / stops logging.
+Pressing and holding in the D-Pad for two seconds turns the unit off.

 ![Operation](Operation.jpg)